Human Development Degree

 Critical Issues in a Global Context

 This class examines issues that influence contemporary life beyond the US.
-Students will learn to evaluate and interpret controversial issues.
+Students will learn to evaluate and interpret controversial issues from across the globe and learn how such issues impact human development.

 Childhood and Adolescence

-This class will focus on childhood growth and development.
+This class will focus on childhood growth and development through adolescence.
 Students will learn to identify different stages and ages for development.
+Students will understand how development occurs within each stage.

 Principles of Human Services